|

 Congratulations!

-on being elected as a candidate for membership into the Order of the Arrow.
+on being chosen for membership in the Order of the Arrow.
+In most organizations,

-In most organizations, those who are already a part of the group select
+those who are already a part of the group select new members.
+However,

-new members.
-However, with the OA, your peers, many of whom may not be
+with the OA, your peers, many of whom may not be OA members, chose you.

 Having

-been elected (youth) or selected (adult) and properly called out you are
+been elected (youth) or selected (adult) and properly notified you are

-now ready to continue with the inductions process to become a member in
+now ready to continue with the induction process to become a member in

 the Lodge and the Order of the Arrow.